precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 }
 ```

-### Solver supports labels
+### Solver supports custom attributes

 You solver doesn't provide a unique identifier for each vertex.
-It does provide a functionality to attach some kind of label to a vertex.
+It does provide a functionality to attach some kind of customised attribute to a vertex.
-This label is also available when iterating over faces.
+This attribute is also available when iterating over faces.

+Examples of such attributes:
+* custom tags or labels: `vertex.label = myinfo` and `myinfo = vertex.label`
+* custom key-value dictionaries: `vertex.attributes[mykey] = myvalue` and `myvalue = vertex.attributes[mykey]`

 In this case you can save preCICE Vertex IDs as labels directly in the solver vertices.
 Define the vertices using the preCICE API, then iterate over them and apply the preCICE vertex IDs as labels.